morepath/morepath/doc/templates.rst

 Introduction
 ------------

-It is useful in HTML views to use a template language instead of generating the HTML output by hand from Python.
+When you generate HTML from the server (using HTML views) it can be very handy to have a template language available.
 A template language provides some high-level constructs for generating HTML, which are handy.
 It can also help you avoid HTML injection security bugs because it takes care of escaping HTML.
-More abstractly it allows you to separate HTML presentation from Python view code.
+It may also be useful to separate HTML presentation from code.

 This document discusses template rendering on the server.
-In some modern web applications template rendering is done on the client instead of on the server, or on both.
+In some modern web applications template rendering is done in the browser instead of on the server.
 To do client-side template rendering you need to use a :ref:`review-client-web-framework` with Morepath.
 See also :doc:`more.static`.

+Morepath does not have a template language built in.
+The example in this document uses `more.chameleon`_. `more.chameleon`_ integrates the Chameleon template engine, which implements the ZPT template language.
+If you prefer Jinja2_, you can use the `more.jinja2`_ extension instead.
+You can also integrate other template languages.

 To use a template you need to use the ``template`` argument with the :meth:`morepath.App.html` view directive.